vuln-name/vuln-name.github.io/_posts/2016-08-19-unluckyHMAC.md

 ## UnluckyHMAC
 UnluckyHMAC (also know LuckyMinus20, FreezerBurn) was the original name given by Juraj Somorovsky, the researcher who discovered the vulnerability.

->because our HMAC is sad not to be able to validate bytes :)
+> [...] because our HMAC is sad not to be able to validate bytes :)

 <!-- more -->
 Source: [Juraj Somorovsky](http://web-in-security.blogspot.it/2016/05/curious-padding-oracle-in-openssl-cve.html)